Health workers hard hit as Spain's coronavirus cases rise

 Deputy Prime Minister Carmen Calvo was hospitalized on Sunday with respiratory infection and is awaiting coronavirus test results, the government said on Monday.
 Results for Calvo, born in 1957, will be released as soon as they are known, the statement said.

-With an extension to April 11 of a nationwide lockdown set to be approved by parliament on Wednesday, Simon said now was not the time for people to relax on respecting rules that ban anyone from leaving their home except to go to work, buy food or go to the pharmacy.
+With an extension to April 11 of a nationwide lockdown set to be approved by parliament on Wednesday, Simon urged people to respect rules that ban anyone from leaving their home except to go to work, buy food or go to the pharmacy.

 “On several occasions it has been said that the peak (of the epidemic) could be reached this week.
 Reaching the peak does not involve having controlled the problem, it means that you have to redouble your efforts not to take a step backwards,” Simon said.

-Supermarket group Corte Ingles said it had set up a phone number and email for health workers to do their shopping, with free delivery to their homes.
-(Reporting by Nathan Allen, Ingrid Melander, Emma Pinedo, Inti Landauro Writing by Ingrid Melander; Editing by Janet Lawrence)
+Reporting by Nathan Allen, Ingrid Melander, Emma Pinedo, Inti Landauro, Clara-Laeila Laudette; Writing by Ingrid Melander and Nathan Allen; Editing by Janet Lawrence